drycc/workflow/src/applications/managing-resource-limits.md

 ## Managing Application Resource Limits

-Deis Workflow supports restricting memory and CPU shares of each process.
+Drycc Workflow supports restricting memory and CPU shares of each process.
 Requests/Limits set on a per-process type are given to
 Kubernetes as a requests and limits.
 Which means you guarantee <requests\> amount of resource for a process as well as limit the process from using more than <limits\>.
 By default, Kubernetes will set <requests\> equal to <limit\> if we don't explicitly set <requests\> value.
 Please keep in mind that `0 <= requests <= limits`.